 What operations are provided?

 Kinetica provides basic functionality to create tables, add rows, read rows, and delete rows.
 What really separates Kinetica is its specialized filtering and visualization functions.
-These functions can be performed through our native API or our ODBC/JDBC connectors, which support a subset of SQL-92.
+These functions can be performed through our native API or our ODBC/JDBC connectors, which are SQL-92, SQL-99, & SQL:2003 compatible.
 This allows users to integrate Kinetica with third-party GUIs and developers to quickly integrate existing code with Kinetica.

 How it works